Vitamin production photo

 6. Avoid Parallel Steam Paths

 Whenever possible, avoid parallel steam paths within the processing system sharing a common steam trap.
-As pressure differences occur during air removal stages, a parallel line pockets air, which prevents proper steam exposure and results in sterility failures.
+As pressure differences occur during air removal stages, parallel lines pocket air, which prevents proper steam exposure, and results in sterility failures.

 7. Plan Steam Flow and Process Flow in the Same Direction

 Plan the SIP operation to have steam flow in the same direction as the process flow to take advantage of the existing process piping pitch and support for process drainability.
-Plan the piping system to avoid hoses, dead ends, and non-drainable low points that can create condensate pools or air pockets.
+Plan the piping system to avoid hoses, dead-ends, and non-drainable low points that can create condensate pools or air pockets.
 These pools and air pockets can provide an insulating effect on the targeted microorganisms.
-Prompt and effective condensate elimination is critical to SIP operations success.
+Prompt and effective condensate elimination is critical to the SIP Operation’s success.

 8. Include a Time Delay

 After process air has been fully removed and the system charged with saturated steam, a time delay is recommended for all system components to achieve the desired set point temperature.
-To achieve sterile conditions, universally expose the system to the FDA Center for Biologics Evaluation and Research (CBER) 21 CFR Guideline (Section 600.11), which calls for a level equal to that attained by exposure to a temperature of 121.5°C for 20 minutes by saturated steam.
-Consider adding 1.5°C to the SIP set point to cover temperature element accuracy concerns.
+To achieve sterile conditions, universally expose the system to the FDA Center for Biologics Evaluation and Research (CBER) 21 CFR Guideline (Section 600.11) Time - Temperature Relationship of 121.5°C for 20 minutes.
+Consider adding an additional 1.5°C to the SIP set point to cover temperature element accuracy concerns.
 The 20-minute thermal exposure must be continuous, without the temperature dropping below the set point.

 9. Active Steam Flow During SIP Hold

-Providing a means of active steam flow to the process as the SIP timer counts down can help ensure the required thermal treatment.
-This steam “activity” can be achieved through positioning the process vessel vent pressure control valve slightly open or using orificed steam traps or bypass valves.
+Providing a means of active steam flow to the process as the SIP timer counts down can help ensure the required thermal treatment has been achieved.
+This steam “activity” can be achieved by positioning the process vessel vent pressure control valve slightly open, or through the use of orificed steam traps or bypass valves.

 10. Protect Sterile Process Boundary

 Once the sterile boundary has been created, the question is often raised “How does one protect and maintain a sterile process boundary?”
-Using overlapping sterile boundaries, active or passive air overlays, and steam blocks is highly effective.
+The use of overlapping sterile boundaries, active or passive air overlays, and steam blocks can be employed with great success.

 Related News & Insights